-When I am applying the Technology Adoption Life-cycle model to my internet usage pattern I would categorize myself as a Laggard or a member of the Late Majority.
+Applying the Technology Adoption Life-cycle model to my internet usage pattern, I categorize myself as a Laggard or a member of the Late Majority.

-Actually the beginning was more promising: I had used e-mail since the early 1990s and had setup my first web site in the late 1990s.
-At the dawn of the new millennium I was the owner of a bunch of domains.
+The beginning was more promising: I used e-mail since the early 1990s, and I set up my first web site in 1997.
+At the dawn of the new millennium, I owned a bunch of domains.
 I hosted different websites that were effectively blogs.
-Technically they were not – I created new HTML pages and edited them frequently.
-I was the first employee of the tech company I worked back then who was member of a popular local business web 2.0 platform.
+Technically they were not – I created static HTML pages and edited them frequently.
+I was the first employee in my company who was member of a popular German “Web 2.0” business network.

-A few years later I started an experimental web project together with three like-minded netizens; today this would be done using on a blog.
-I converted all my existing web sites to what I call a simple self-made CMS written in ASP.
+A few years later, I started an experimental web project with three like-minded netizens; today we would run a blog.
+I converted all my existing web sites to a simple self-made content management system.

-But then, however, when Twitter and Facebook became popular and literally everybody started to tweet, share, and blog – I sort of retired from this chatty online world.
-I can only guess what the reasons were:
+But then, however, when Twitter and Facebook became popular and everybody started to tweet, share, and post – I retired from this chatty online world.
+I guess the reasons were:

-- Expressing thoughts online was particularly important for me when I was about to make important changes in my (professional) life.
-I am not talking about professional self-marketing, but developing ideas was more efficiently when writing about them.
-If this was self-marketing, it was paradoxical – rest assured the names of the domains I own would only attract very peculiar clients.
+Expressing thoughts online was only important for me when I was about to make important changes in my (professional) life.
+I did not announce and “market” this change, but I developed ideas while or because I was writing about them.
+If this was self-marketing, it was paradoxical; the names of my domains were attractive only for peculiar clients.

-- In any aspect of my life I tried to avoid becoming part of a mainstream movement.
-It was fun putting up a website with a weird domain name as long as hyperlinks had really subverted hierarchy.
-When CEOs of big corporations started blogging it seemed less subversive to me.
+In any aspect of my life, I tried to stay away from mainstream movements.
+It was fun putting up a website with a weird name as long as hyperlinks had subverted hierarchy.
+When CEOs of big corporations started blogging, it lost its subversive appeal.

-- I simply do not like any tool that allows somebody else to track down my status in terms of being online, being available etc. due to various reasons.
-My daily working routine comprises a lot of ad-hoc troubleshooting and online communication anyway – I feel that I already have my share of being online via some selected channels.
+I do not like tools that allow tracking down my status: when I am online and “available”.
+My daily working routine comprises ad-hoc troubleshooting and too much online communication anyway.
+I feel that I already have my share of being online and available.